automutate/automutate/README.md

 [![Build Status](https://travis-ci.org/automutate/automutate.svg?branch=master)](https://travis-ci.org/automutate/automutate)
 [![npm](https://img.shields.io/npm/v/automutate.svg)](https://www.npmjs.com/package/automutate)

-Applies waves of mutations provided by other tools, such as linters.
+Applies waves of mutations provided by other tools, such as linters or codemods.

 There are [many](https://github.com/eslint/eslint) [linters](https://github.com/palantir/tslint) [in](https://github.com/stylelint/stylelint) [the](https://github.com/lesshint/lesshint) [world](https://github.com/sasstools/sass-lint) and most are adding or have added ways to `--fix` rule failures automatically.
 This is great but hard to do for a couple of reasons:
-* **Overlapping rule failures** - The possibility of mutations appling to overlapping sets of characters requires logic to handle applying one, then re-running linting, and so on.
+* **Overlapping mutations** - The possibility of mutations appling to overlapping sets of characters requires logic to handle applying one, then re-running linting, and so on.
 * **Code bloat verses duplication** - Most linters either provide hooks to apply fixes themselves (which can result in code bloat) or have an external project (which duplicates logic for finding rules).

 `automutate` proposes that linters only propose **how** to fix rules, via a standardized JSON format.